Proactive guidance

 It can be challenging to watch someone we love go through bereavement and feel like we’re standing on the sidelines, unsure how to reach out.

-To bridge that gap, we often need our own quiet moment to find the confidence to stay close and support with an open heart.
-I have found that there are gentle, different ways we can be there for one another—ways that offer the kind of companionship ensuring no one has to feel alone or afraid in a moment they never made.
+I have found there are gentle, proactive ways we can be there for one another—ways that offer the kind of companionship ensuring no one has to feel alone or dismissed in a moment of such deep, personal change.

 Ways to be a Companion